AnonymerNiklasistanonym/AnonymerNiklasistanonym/README.md

 - Languages: German, English
 - Operating systems:
-  - Linux (Currently using latest Manjaro/Raspbian)
+  - Linux (Manjaro on my workstation and Raspbian on my local server)
-  - Windows (Currently using 10 but program on it mostly for cross platform compatibility)
+  - Windows (Only from time to time and only to check for cross platform compatibility)
 - Programming languages:
   - Bash **`Good`**
     - Small/Medium scripts (often cross platform with Windows MinGW)